RylanSchaeffer/rylanschaeffer.github.io/_posts/2020-06-16-idea-machine.md

 tasking academics to reflect on what they can do to minimize racial and economic disparities in science.
 One outcome was that our lab resolved to spend thirty minutes a week discussing such topics.

-Our first conversation was this Monday and the main topic we focused on what each of us could do to inspire a disadvantaged youth.
-Before this conversation, however, Ila had told me that her neighbor (a professor att Harvard Medical School) has a 14-year old son and asked whether I could supervise this teenager on a machine-learning research project this summer, despite him not knowing Python.

 ### A Revisionist Touch